Manu343726/biicode-posts/glfwcpluspluscom/post.md

 }
 ```

-Thats all!
+That's all!
 All the other things (Buffer swapping, window and gl context management, etc.) is done by the base class.
 How?
-Lets see it step by step.
+Let's see it step by step.

 #### Resource management